elasticio/elasticio.github.io/content/_developers/approach-to-send-requests-to-oauth2-apis.md

 ## Description

-Before we would delve into the process of obtaining and refreshing the actual `access_token` and `refresh_token` it is recommended to check the overall setup of authorisation procedure in the integration component:
+Before we would delve into the process of obtaining and refreshing the actual `access_token` and `refresh_token` it is recommended to check the overall setup of authorization procedure in the integration component:

   1. [Here is how the OAuth2 authorization process works](/references/how-the-oauth2-process-works) at {{site.data.tenant.name}}.
   2. Prepare and check your `component.json`.
 Here are the [instructions and suggestions](/references/oauth2-setup-preparation-in-component-json).